-The protocol does not adequately check the provided token\index when registering a token.
+The protocol does not adequately check the provided token_index when registering a token.
 While the value TokenIndex::MAX is reserved to represent a disabled TokenPosition, it is not explicitly disallowed from being registered.
-As a result, if token registration occurs with TokenIndex::MAX, all user token accounts for that token become interpreted as deactivated, and using them will result in an error.
+As a result, if token registration occurs with TokenIndex::MAX, all user token accounts for that token become interpreted as deactivated, and utilizing them will result in an error.

-This may lead to all user token accounts for this token being interpreted as deactivated, and the attempt to trade them will result in an error.
+This may result in all user token accounts for this token being interpreted as deactivated, and attempting to trade them will result in an error.

-Moreover, there is inconsistent behavior between is\active\for\token and is\active.
-Specifically, when token\index == TokenIndex::MAX, then is\active\for\token returns true, while is\active returns false.
+Moreover, there is inconsistent behavior between is_active_for_token and is_active.
+Specifically, when token_index == TokenIndex::MAX, then is_active_for_token returns true, while is_active returns false.